zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ### Task 3: Create an Azure Function in Visual Studio

-In this task, you will use Visual Studio to create an Azure Function.
-This Function will serve as a serverless API for retrieving policy documents from Blob storage.
+In this task, you use Visual Studio to create an Azure Function.
+This Function serves as a serverless API for retrieving policy documents from Blob storage.

 1. On your LabVM, return to Visual Studio and in the Solution explorer expand the `Contoso.FunctionApp` and then double-click `PolicyDocsFunction.cs` to open it.